ali-pouya/IMAGING-PIPELINE-SIM/README0.md

 $$I_{\mathrm{opt}}(x,y) = (S * h)(x,y)$$

-**Linear, shift-invariant assumption**

-The optics are modeled as a linear, shift-invariant (LSI) system over the simulated field.
-This implies that:

-- blur behaves the same at every location in the image, and
-- the effect of the lens can be written as the **superposition of many blurred points**.

-This approximation is not exact for wide-angle, strongly off-axis, or heavily aberrated systems, but it is accurate for **small fields of view** and **center-of-field synthetic experiments**, and is standard practice in image-formation modeling.

-**Physical contributors to PSF shape**

-In real imaging systems, the PSF aggregates multiple physical effects, including:

-- diffraction from the finite aperture
-- defocus and circle-of-confusion blur
-- low- and high-order aberrations (spherical, coma, astigmatism, trefoil, etc.)
-- manufacturing tolerances and alignment errors
-- sensor microlenses and cover glass
-- wavelength-dependent behavior and chromatic dispersion
-- motion blur, which can be treated as a temporal PSF

 | Principle | Meaning |
 |-----------|---------|
 | Linear shift-invariant | constant PSF across field |
 | Energy normalized | $\iint h(x,y)\,dx\,dy = 1$ |
 | Spatial convolution | avoids FFT wrap-around artifacts |

-**Why PSFs must be energy-normalized**

-If the PSF is not normalized to unit integral, convolution will artificially brighten or darken the image.
-Non-unit-energy PSFs introduce:

-- exposure drift when changing blur parameters,
-- brightness inconsistency between experiments, and
-- unphysical gain or loss of radiant energy.

-Enforcing

-$$
-\iint h(x,y)\,dx\,dy = 1
-$$

-ensures irradiance conservation and keeps comparisons between different blur models physically meaningful.

 ## **5.2 Gaussian PSF (Implemented Model)**